BryanDollery/react-swipeable-list/README.md

 A control to render list with swipeable items.
 Items can have action on left and right swipe.
 Swipe action triggering can be configured.

+Originally by sandstreamdev I have upgraded it to work with version 17 of react.

 ## Demo

 Check [working example page](https://sandstreamdev.github.io/react-swipeable-list/) or experiment on: